-We need democracy and its legitimacy not only on the national level, but also on the EU level and in international organizations.
-However, the level of confidence that citizens have in our democracy, along with it institutions and their processes, is low.
-What are the reasons behind these deficits in terms of democratic legitimacy?
-Which levers can be identified to foster democratic legitimacy?
+In a globalized world, democracy and its legitimacy are of crucial importance not only within states, but also in Europe and in International Organizations.
+Nevertheless, the trust of citizens in our democracy, with its institutions and its procedures, is low.
+What are the causes of democratic legitimacy deficits?
+What levers can be identified to generate democratic legitimacy?
 What expectations do citizens have?
-We are searching for answers to these and related questions.
+We look for answers to these and related questions.

 For this purpose, we conduct an in-depth analysis of "democracy in Germany”: What is the state of our democracy in Germany?
 Where exactly do citizens consider as its strengths and weaknesses?
 And what do experts have to say about it?
 In a regular monitoring of democracy in Germany, we survey citizens and link the results with the assessments of scientists.
 Using this approach, we identify urgent needs for reform and adaptation of our democracy and develop possible solutions.

 The room for maneuver of states is becoming smaller and smaller.
 At the same time, the importance of the EU and International Organizations in solving central problems is steadily increasing.
 For International Organizations to be able to act in the long term and to solve urgent problems, they must be recognized as legitimate.
 We would like to better understand how and through which processes they legitimize themselves and where the levers for improvement are.
 How transparent are the processes and how allocable, binding and enforceable are the decisions?
 What determines how legitimate citizens consider different International Organizations to be?
 What adjustments can be made to increase democratic legitimacy?
 We would like to find answers to these and related questions with the help of expert interviews and the analysis of public opinion.